deomorxsy/kjx-headless/README.md

 Check the [Gitlab mirror]() for an example using Jenkins instead of Github Actions.

-The entire boot from kernel init scripts to k3s initialization:
+The entire boot flowchart, from kernel init scripts to k3s initialization:
 ```
                                           kernel
                                             |